Yes, you need to manage the money that you make.

 Consider using Turk tasks as a way to make use of time that you’d otherwise spend playing candy crush or scrolling through Instagram (think on the bus or waiting in line).

 7. Take online surveys.
 If you’ve ever wasted time taking quizzes like Buzzfeed’s “Which Hot Sauce Are You?”, you might like this one.
-Sites like SwagBucks, Opinion Outpost and Nielsen Digital Voice will pay you to take online surveys.
+Sites like SwagBucks, Opinion Outpost, Nielsen Digital Voice and PineCone Research will pay you to take online surveys.

 Again, this shouldn’t be your sole income strategy, but it’s a good way to make more money in your otherwise idle time.